Clemson star QB Trevor Lawrence ruled out vs. Syracuse after suffering injury in first half

 "Moxie, he's a winner," coach Swinney said this week.
 "Big arm.
 Great athlete.
 He was a big-time baseball player too.
 He's got a high football IQ.
 Watching the tape, he's a little Brett Favre-ish.
 I'm not comparing him to Brett Favre, but he's just a little unorthodox sometimes.
 He's just got this moxie to him, man.
 He just finds a way.
 He's tough.
 We were tickled to death when we were able to get he and Hunter [Johnson] in that class."

 With Bryant gone and Lawrence hurt, Clemson's quarterback depth thinned out over the last week.
+But the broadcast team said that he is still enrolled in school, and a process is in place for him to be reinstated if he chooses to.

 CBS Sports HQ Daily Newsletter